-Naloxone blocks or reverses the effects of opioids, including extreme drowsiness, slowed breathing, or loss of consciousness.
+Naloxone blocks or reverses the effects of opioids, including extreme drowsiness, slowed breathing, and/or loss of consciousness.

-The NS Take Home Naloxone Program provides naloxone that can be injected intramuscularly (upper shoulder or upper thigh).
+The NS Take Home Naloxone Program provides naloxone that can be injected into the large muscles of the upper shoulder or upper thigh.

-Naloxone has been approved for use in Canada for over 40 years and is on the World Health Organization List of Essential Medicines.
+In Canada there has not been any legal action taken against anyone for using Naloxone to respond to a suspected poisoning.2 Naloxone has been approved for use in Canada for over 40 years and is on the World Health Organization List of Essential Medicines.3,4

 References: 1.
 Teligent OÜ.
 Teligent Naloxone Product Monograph.pdf.
 Published online October 2018.
 2. BC Centre for Disease Control.
 BCCDC Toolkit Responding to Opioid Overdose for BC Service Providers 2020.
 BC Centre for Disease Control - Provincial Health Services Authority; 2020:73. www.bccdc.ca 3.
 Geneva: World Health Organization.
 World Health Organization Model List of Essential Medicines - 22nd List.
 Published online 2021. https://www.who.int/publications/i/item/WHO-MHP-HPS-EML-2021.02 4.
 Geneva: World Health Organization.
 World Health Organization Model List of Essential Medicines for Children - 8th List.
 Published online 2021. https://www.who.int/publications/i/item/WHO-MHP-HPS-EML-2021.03